skip to Main Content

 Course Description:

-This course examines the twelve minor prophets, focusing on their theologies and how they contribute to a single message for the Church.
-Students explore the call of the prophets to an ethical, just, and God-centered community.
-Students conduct exegetical work on one of the minor prophets and make application to their current ministry contexts.
-Elective (Norms).
-Three hours.
+This course examines the books of Judges and Ruth, focusing on their theologies and how they contribute to a multivalued message for the Church.
+Students explore their call to an ethical, just, and God-centered community.
+Students conduct exegetical work on Judges and make application to their current ministry contexts.

 Dr. George Schwab